zwbetz-gh/zwbetz/content/blog/coming-from-java-or-a-c-like-language-to-hugo-go-templates/index.md

 ---
-title: "Coming from Java (or a C-like language) to Hugo's Go Templates"
+title: "Coming From Java (Or a C-Like Language) to Hugo's Go Templates"
 date: 2018-12-10T10:36:54-06:00
 publishdate: 2018-12-10
 draft: false